ericodle/GenreDiscern/README.md

 ```

 A virtual environment named "gd-env" has been created.
-Enter the environment to do our work by using the following command:
+Let's enter the environment to do our work:

 ```sh